 Students in ELC may major in English, with the options of concentrating in literature or creative writing, or in Communication and Digital Studies.
 They may also complete special majors in Linguistics or Journalism.
 Linguistics and Digital Studies also offer minor courses of study.

-A number of activities, such as Thursday Poems, readings and lectures by visiting writers and scholars, and social events bring professors and students together informally.
+A number of activities, such as Thursday Poetry and Prose, readings and lectures by visiting writers and scholars, and social events bring professors and students together informally.
 The department also sponsors the Kemp Symposium each spring, an academic

 showcase at which our students’ excellent research, projects, and writing are presented to the community in a series of panels.
 The department hosts chapters of Sigma Tau Delta, a national literature honor society, and Lambda Pi Eta, a national communication honor society, to which qualified students are invited to apply.